Professor-Ruiz/Master-Assignment-Template/flowchart/README.md

 - The flowchart is clear and easily readable.
 - The flowchart uses the correct shape for each process outlined.
 - The flowchart follows the logic of your program.
+## Directions
+- The filename is ***lesson10flowchart.jpg***.
+- The format is ***jpg***.
+- The flowchart is clear and easily readable.
+- The flowchart uses the correct shape for each process outlined.
+- The flowchart follows the logic of your program.